ibm-cloud-architecture/refarch-integration/docs/icp/dev-env-install.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```
-## Try to do 'kubectl cluster-info': failed: error: You must be logged in to the server (the server has asked for the client to provide credentials)
-Be sure to have use the settings from the 'configure client'.
-Be sure the cluster name / IP address are mapped in /etc/hosts
-Be sure to have a ca.crt into
-Use the `bx pr login -a <clustername>/api -u admin` command

 ## Verify Helm is connected to Tiller server running on ICP
 If you get the kubectl connected to ICP cluster (as presented in previous figure), then the following command should give you the version of the **Tiller** server running in ICP.